At Home Motherhood: Memories of Precious Moments

 I Cherish Gifts From My Children

 As the years have gone by, I have cherished gifts from my children.
 I have saved all of the Mother's day gifts and Christmas gifts they hand made in school.
-I especially love the hand made cards, and my daughter Michaela, at my urging, continued to make them for me through her high school years.
+I especially love the hand made cards, and one of my daughters, at my urging, continued to make them for me through her high school years.

 Tips For At Home Moms